felleslosninger/docs/_docs/ELMA/elma_open_data.md

 ### Datasets

 We have previously published data sets of recipients in Elma at Datahotellet (hotell.difi.no).
-Datahotellet will be discontinued on 1 October 2024.
+Datahotellet was discontinued on 11 February 2025.
 Elma will stop updating the datasets at 23 September 2024.

-We encourage everyone who uses the data set at Datahotellet to use the data set at Peppol Directory.
-The dataset on Peppol Directory is available as a website, API and files for download.
-There are some differences between the data sets at Datahotellet and the Peppol Directory:

-- The data sets have different technical formats and interfaces
-- The data set on the Peppol Directory contains other recipients in addition to those registered in ELMA.
-- ELMA continuously publishes the Peppol Directory, so it is more up-to-date than the Datahotellet

 Read more about the [discontinuation of Datahotellet](https://hotell.difi.no/avvikling)